kwalczak80/Arduino-Quiz/README.md

 <ul>
   <li>The quiz will end once the 10 questions are answered.</li>
   <li>The summary of correctly answered questions will be displayed on the screen.</li>
-  <li>A message will be dislpayed on the screen if none of the questions were answered correctly.</li>
+  <li>A message will be displayed on the screen if none of the questions were answered correctly.</li>
   <li>The user has two choices at this stage:</li>
   <ul>
     <li>To take the quiz again if they want to improve their score – the <strong>Try again</strong> button will start a new quiz.</li>